GustavoGuima86/terraform-lambda-finops/README.md

 -   **AWS Cost Explorer:**
     -   Reservation utilization over the last six months.
+    -   Savings Plans coverage and utilization over the last six months.
     -   Monthly cost and usage data, filtered for services with costs exceeding $10.
 -   **Amazon EC2:**
     -   List of running instances with their descriptions and average CPU utilization.